b-crawl/bcrawl/README.md

   - Duskwalker gains the Nightstalker mutation, has draining melee attacks, and has half the stealth penalty from armour.
   - Halflings have been merged into Kobolds.
   - Deep Elves and Tengu have been merged into Avariel, winged elves with good aptitudes for magic.
+  - Djinni can cast spells without mana, but doing so prevents spellcasting for 4*cost^2/experience_level turns.

 #### Species Changes
   - Hill Orcs use Fighting as their skill for all weapons.